Phidica/mcserver/README.md

     $ chmod +x mcserver

-Edit the *mcserver* file if necessary to ensure it points at an existing servers directory containing more directories where each consists of the components for one server
+Edit the *mcserver* file, if necessary, to ensure it points to an existing main servers directory containing more directories where each consists of the components for one server

+Server directory names cannot contain whitespace or particularly fancy characters

-Each directory must contain a *run.sh* script that will cause that server to start.
+Each server directory must contain a *run.sh* script that will cause that server to start.
 An example of a valid *run.sh* script is the following:

     java -Xms2G -Xmx4G -jar ../minecraft_server.1.8.8.jar nogui

 Note that the implication here is that the main servers directory contains server JAR files, which is recommended to keep them out of the backups.
-If you wish to keep the server JAR in the same directory as the server itself, do so and remove the *../* from the example above
+If you wish to keep the server JAR in the server directory, do so and remove the *../* from the example above

 ## Execution
 The primary program accepts no flags or arguments, just run: